SeeFood: Plot

 Octo constructs using submarine wreckages a robotic suit to allow Julius and his pilot fish take maneuver on land and uses a rocket to launch the suit on to the shore.
 However, Octo is not concerned that the suit may fall apart as an opportunity to be rid of Julius.
 The suit crashes into a chicken farm, where they are soon caught by the roosters and taken to the fish shed, where the fishmonger keeps them captive.

-The shark eggs begin to hatch and Pup is able to get them out of the shed before the divers who caught them in the first place.
+The shark eggs begin to hatch and Pup is able to get them out of the shed just as the divers who caught them return.
 Myrtle helps Pup the rest of the way.
 Hearing from his friends that Julius is in trouble, Pup sets off to rescue him, helped by a coconut crab and the roosters, who relented.

 As Myrtle and Octo get the shark eggs and two newly hatched sharks to safety, the deep sea dwellers march on.
 Octo and Myrtle fight off the invaders, helped by Spin (who had collaborated with them previously).
 Realising that the factory pollution had prompted Murray to attack the ocean bed, Octo procures some old sea mines from his submarine.
 His friends help him carry the mines to block up the factory pipes depositing the pollution.

 Pup, the roosters and the coconut crab, release Julius and his pilot fish.
 After a brief fight against the fishmonger and his two divers, the shed catches fire.
 The three humans pursue the escaping animals by dune buggy and motorcycles.
 As the chase ensues, the roosters get the two divers out of the way.

 At the beach, the fishmonger momentarily catches Pup, but Julius rescues him and the fishmonger drives off the edge of a pier, his buggy crashing right into the sea mines and blowing up the factory.
 The fishmonger and his divers are then arrested by the police for the caused damage.

 Julius gets out of the suit, returns to the reef and drives away the invading deep sea dwellers.
-Totally out of danger, Pup and his friends raise the newly hatched sharks, while the roosters play around with Octo's suit until it breaks and sinks into the ocean.
+Totally out of danger, Pup and his friends raise the newly hatched sharks, while the roosters play around with Octo's suit until it malfunctions and speeds into the ocean.